youshen-lim/TalentSol---Applicant-Tracking-System-Application/README.md

 ## About This Project

-This is a hobbyist AI/machine learning project developed with Augment Code as development partner.
-TalentSol demonstrates modern web development practices, unified data architecture, comprehensive mobile responsiveness, and AI/ML integration capabilities for recruitment optimization.
+This is a **hobbyist AI/machine learning project** developed with Augment Code as development partner.
+TalentSol serves as a **demonstration platform** and **testing interface** for ML models in the recruitment domain, showcasing modern web development practices and AI/ML integration capabilities.

+**Important**: This is a **development/demo project** designed for learning, experimentation, and ML model testing.
+It is **not production-ready** for actual recruitment use.

-**Key Achievement**: Complete responsive ATS developed using Augment Code Agent and Context Engine with production-ready features.
+**Key Achievement**: Complete responsive ATS interface developed using Augment Code Agent and Context Engine with comprehensive demo functionality.

 **Latest Updates (June 2025)**:
 - ✅ **TypeScript Implementation Quality**: Strict mode enabled with comprehensive type safety and null checks